projectacrn/acrn-hypervisor/misc/tools/acrn-crashlog/acrnprobe/conf.rst

 - ``inherit``:
   Specify a parent for a certain crash.
-  The child crash will inherit all configurations from the specified (by id) crash.
+  The child crash will inherit all configurations from the specified (by ID) crash.
 These inherited configurations could be overwritten by new ones.
   Also, this property helps build the crash tree in ``acrnprobe``.
 - ``expression``: